Institutional Areas of Focus

 STEM as a Critical Component of the Liberal Arts

 Long a leader in promoting equity and increasing the number of women in STEM fields, Barnard is deepening its commitment to classical STEM fields and cross-disciplinary sciences like environmental science, neuroscience, and bioinformatics.
 Notably, 35% of the Class of 2021 graduated as STEM majors, compared with 26% nationally, and 33% of the class’s URM graduates (Black, Latinx, and indigenous).
 Barnard’s relationship with Columbia provides accelerated 4+1 pathways in engineering and in public health.
 Planned renovations to Barnard’s science building, Altschul Hall, will provide Barnard students and their STEM mentors with state-of-the-art facilities for research, teaching, and learning.
-Barnard is celebrating a Year of Science in 2021-22 to highlight the contributions of faculty, students, and alumnae in solving important challenges across the scientific disciplines.
+Barnard celebrated a Year of Science in 2021-22 to highlight the contributions of faculty, students, and alumnae in solving important challenges across the scientific disciplines.

 Health and Wellness

 The Feel Well, Do Well @ Barnard Health and Wellness initiative began in Fall 2019 to promote physical and mental health, enhance social connectedness, and ensure equity of access to services across the campus community.
-Scheduled to open in 2023, the Francine A. LeFrak Foundation Center for Well-Being serves as the hub for Barnard’s broad wellness initiatives, which include financial well-being.
+Scheduled to open in early 2024, the Francine A. LeFrak Foundation Center for Well-Being serves as the hub for Barnard’s broad wellness initiatives, which include financial well-being.
 Leading the LeFrak Center is Barnard’s inaugural Vice President of Health and Wellness and Chief Health Officer, a joint appointment at Barnard and Columbia University Irving Medical Center (CUIMC).

 Social Mobility and Access